 Spend time exploring the narrow streets of the old city.
-One of the things we love about the old city, is that it is pedestrian-only.
-The absence of vehicles and the ancient stone streets really create a wonderful environment to explore.
+One of the things we love about the old town is that it is pedestrian-only.
+The absence of vehicles and the ancient stone streets create an excellent exploring environment.
 Work those legs and climb up the 183 steep steps of the Bell Tower for breathtaking 360° views of Split.

 After taking the obligatory ‘selfie’ from the top, head back down and explore the nearby crypt and Cathedral of St. Domnius.
 The cathedral was built in 305 and is said to be one of the oldest still-standing cathedrals in the world.
-A combo ticket to enter the Bell Tower, Cathedral Treasury, Crypt and Baptistery (Jupiter’s Temple) is 45 HRK (or you can purchase separate entries at individual rates if you want to skip one.
+A combo ticket to enter the Bell Tower, Cathedral Treasury, Crypt, and Baptistery (Jupiter’s Temple) can be purchased, or you can buy separate entries at individual rates if you want to skip one.

-Enjoy lunch within the old town walls where you can find different restaurants and cafes, including Italian, Dalmatian and even Japanese, to suit different tastes.
-If you still have the energy, visit Jupiter’s Temple, another 3rd century monument dedicated to the god of sky and also to Diocletian himself (entrance included as part of the combo ticket).
+Enjoy lunch within the old town walls to find different restaurants and cafes, including Italian, Dalmatian, and even Japanese, to suit different tastes.
+If you still have the energy, visit Jupiter’s Temple, another 3rd-century monument dedicated to the god of the sky, and Diocletian himself (entrance included as part of the combo ticket).

-Explore the cellars of Diocletian’s Palace (40 HRK) and, if you enjoy walking tours, learn the history of Split and walk around what remains of the palace grounds.
-Split Walking Tour (90 HRK)
+Explore the cellars of Diocletian’s Palace and, if you enjoy walking tours, learn the history of Split and walk around what remains of the palace grounds.

 How To Spend Two Days In Split: Day 2

-If you prefer to spend the day in Split, walk up Marjan Hill for stunning views of the city.
-Located on the western side of Split, the hill offers plenty of trails for outdoor activities, drinking fountains, lookout points and even beaches on the far side.
-Stop for a scenic coffee break at Teraca Vidilica before walking along the trails and taking in the natural beauty of the peninsula.
+If you prefer to spend the day in Split, walk up Marjan Hill for stunning city views.
+Located on the western side of Split, the hill offers plenty of trails for outdoor activities, drinking fountains, lookout points, and even beaches on the far side.
+Stop for a scenic coffee break at Teraca Vidilica before walking along the trails and enjoying the peninsula’s natural beauty.

 Enjoy relaxing at any of the beaches in Split.
-The nearest beach to the center of the city is Bačvice, about a 15-minute walk from Diocletian’s Palace.
-Do what the locals do and grab a slice of pizza for lunch and enjoy a carefree afternoon.
+The nearest beach to the city’s center is Bačvice, about a 15-minute walk from Diocletian’s Palace.
+Do what the locals do, grab a slice of pizza for lunch, and enjoy a carefree afternoon.

-If beaches aren’t your thing, head out to Klis Fortress and explore the remaining 3rd century ruins and take in breathtaking views of Split below.
-To get out there you can take bus 22 from the square on Marmontova street for 22 HRK return.
+If beaches aren’t your thing, head out to Klis Fortress, explore the remaining 3rd-century ruins, and take in breathtaking views of Split below.
+You can take bus 22 from the square on Marmontova street to get out there.
 The trip takes about 40 minutes.
-Entrance to the fortress is 20 HRK.

-There’s nothing like walking along the harbor, with ice cream in hand.
-Top off your evening with some gelato from one of the vendors situated on the port.
-The scoop sizes were some of the most generous we’ve had in all of Europe, and the flavors are delicious.
+There’s nothing like walking along the harbor with ice cream in hand.
+The scoop sizes were some of the most generous we’ve had in Europe, and the flavors are delicious.
+Top off your evening with gelato from one of the vendors at the port.